 Kitsch has not gone away.
 After all these years, I still haven’t found a way through its smothering, mothering embrace.

 Kitsch is the determination to control the conversation.
-Kitsch will decide the format.
+Kitsch will decide the rules.
 Kitsch will decide what is to be discussed.

 It’s as if everything important is now considered indecent.
 It’s weird.
 And weird is the right word.
 I feel our destiny in these silences: the kitsch that is killing us.

 The official cover-story – the kitsch version – is that it’s all about climate remediation, but this explanation can quickly be discarded.
-The global warming scare, i.e. anthropogenic climate change through carbon dioxide emissions, as I have argued, is baseless and illogical.
-Carbon dioxide does not drive climate, and the aim of ‘stabilizing’ the climate is hubristic and absurd.
-Even if an artificial albedo effect were the true purpose, and had any chance of working, the idea of toxifying the atmosphere and the soils, disrupting the hydrological cycle and shredding the ozone layer in order to prevent a little sea-level rise is tragically insane.
+The global warming scare, i.e. anthropogenic climate change through carbon dioxide emissions, is baseless and illogical.
+Carbon dioxide does not drive climate, and the aim of ‘stabilising’ the climate is hubristic and absurd.
+Even if this were the true purpose, and had any chance of working, the idea of toxifying the atmosphere and the soils, disrupting the hydrological cycle and shredding the ozone layer in order to prevent a little sea-level rise is tragically insane.
 It can’t be that.
 So what is it?

 That’s what I thought at first.
-Then I realized it was worse than that.
+Then I realised it was worse than that.

-Bearing in mind the deliberations on deliberate environmental degradation detailed in ‘The Report from Iron Mountain’, On the Possibility and Desirability of Peace, I suspect that the conclusion has been reached that the human species, adaptable and ingenious as it is, cannot be reduced to near-extinction levels without deconstructing the environment which sustains it – which will then be genetically recreated and redesigned, without you or me in it.
+Bearing in mind the deliberations on purposeful environmental degradation detailed in ‘The Report from Iron Mountain’, On the Possibility and Desirability of Peace, I suspect that the conclusion has been reached that the human species, adaptable and ingenious as it is, cannot be reduced to near-extinction levels without deconstructing the environment which sustains it – which will then be genetically recreated and redesigned.
 The genocidal onslaught on humanity through food, water, air and radiation is not enough.
 Nature itself must die and be reborn.
 The chosen will escape underground and wait out the carnage – and then return to reseed and remodel the world as they see fit.